shriram-jagan/pyminiweather/README.md

 The solution variables are stored at the cell centers and the fluxes and tendencies are stored at the cell edges.
 As is often the case with finite volume discretization, approximating the fluxes at the edges based on the quantities at cell centers involves reconstruction of the solution.
 In this implementation, a fourth-order accurate linear interpolation is employed for reconstruction of the solution variables and a first order accurate interpolation for the hyperviscosity term.

-This linear interpolation with a fixed stencil is usually implemented using nested for loops like below:
+This linear interpolation with a fixed stencil is usually implemented using nested for loops like below (see [original code](https://github.com/mrnorman/miniWeather/blob/31e1f3803220b20e029b28bf62e7379749061db6/c/miniWeather_serial.cpp#L280)):

 ```
 for (int k=0; k<nz; k++) {